davedelong/DDMathParser/README.markdown

 There are several ways to evaluate strings, depending on how much customization you want to do.
 Most of these options require an `NSError **` parameter, although some do not.

 - If you use one of the options that does *not* accept an `NSError **`, then any tokenization, parsing, or evaluation errors will be `NSLog`ged.
 - If you use one of the options that does accept an `NSError **`, then you *must* supply one.
-Failing to do so could result in some unexpected behavior.
+Failing to do so will probably result in a crash.

 ### NSString